 Chances are you’ve probably heard someone else complaining about how bad drivers from a particular state are, and chances are we have all been at least a little guilty of this type of stereotyping ourselves.
-The truth of the matter is though that every state has plenty of really bad drivers these days.
-This, of course, leads to some very interesting driving citation statistics that range from surprising to just plain scary.
+However, the truth of the matter is though that every state has plenty of really bad drivers these days.
+So, of course, this leads to some very interesting driving citation statistics that range from surprising to just plain scary.

 1. The #1 Way U.S. Residents Interact with Police

 The most common way the average person in this country will interact with the police is in a traffic stop of some sort.
-It was estimated that 44% of all face-to-face contact between individuals and police officers was for a citation.
-About half of all those stops result in a traffic ticket.
-There are now over 195 million licensed drivers on the roads today (both unrestricted and commercial licenses), so it’s safe to assume these numbers have only grown.
+Thus, it was estimated that 44% of all face-to-face contact between individuals and police officers was for a driving citation.
+In fact, about half of all those stops result in a traffic ticket.
+Today there are over 195 million licensed drivers on the roads (both unrestricted and commercial licenses).
+So, it’s safe to assume these numbers have only grown.

-If there are 195 million licensed drivers on the road, and 41 million of them are getting ticketed every year on average, that means you have around a 20% chance of getting a ticket yourself (we’re rounding off the numbers here, of course, but that’s close).
+There are 195 million licensed drivers on the road, and on average every year 41 million of them receive driving citations.
+That means you have around a 20% chance of getting a citation yourself (we’re rounding off the numbers here, of course, but that’s close).
 In order to reach that number each year, though, law enforcement officers have to write out a significant number of tickets each and every day.

 4. Average Ticket Costs $152

-Every state attaches different fines for their citations, but on average, you can expect to pay about $152 for an average ticket.
-Do a little math on that, and these tickets will bring in $17,024,000 a day to police forces across the country.
+Every state attaches different fines for its citations, but on average, you can expect to pay about $152 for an average ticket.
+However, do a little math on that, and these tickets will bring in $17,024,000 a day to police forces across the country.
 That is a pretty good chunk of change.
 While you think you may know how to avoid speeding tickets on your own, you still need to use Trapster for a little additional help while on the road.

 5. Over $6 Billion in Annual Revenue

-6. Only 5% of Speeding Tickets are Contested in Court
+6. Only 5% Contested Speeding Tickets in Court

 No matter how angry a speeding ticket might make us, there is actually only a small fraction of the 41 million people who ever contest a ticket.
-In fact, according to the Bureau of Justice Statistics, around 85% of the people pulled over felt that it was for a legitimate reason.
+In fact, according to the Bureau of Justice Statistics, around 85% of the people pulled over felt the reason was legitimate.

 7. The 10 States with the Highest Number of Tickets Issued

-These statistics may not be all that surprising to some people, but hopefully they serve as a good reminder that there are a lot of vigilant police officers out there, and with a little help from Traffic Ticket Rhino, you can avoid contributing to next year’s stats.
+Lastly, these driving citation statistics may not be all that surprising to some people, but hopefully, they serve as a good reminder that there are a lot of vigilant police officers out there, and with a little help from the criminal defense team at RHINO Lawyers, you can avoid contributing to next year’s stats.